johyy/Pokemon-Trainer/README.md

 1. Login page should be the landing page and user can't have access to two other pages without logging in.
 2. Trainer page should list all the pokemons and their images which are included in the users collection list.
-3. In trainer page user has to have option to remove pokemons from the users collection list.
+3. In trainer page user has option to remove pokemons from the users collection list.
 4. User has to have option to logout in trainer page and this must return user to login page.
 5. Pokemon catalogoue page lists all the pokemons and their images.
-User has to have option to add wanted pokemon to users collection.
+User has option to add wanted pokemon to users collection.
 6. If pokemon is stored to users collection pokemon list the catalogoue page should indicate that pokemon as owned.

 ## Install